JeetP35/FTC-Programming-Toolkit/README.md

 Here are some extra resources that might help along the way:
 --------------------------------------------------------------------
-Source Code Folder has Code
+Source Code Folder has Sporkans and Sharkans code from last year.

+LearnJavaForFTC.pdf is a book for FTC programming by Alan G. Smith, this book has everything that you'll need for the entire year.

 Great Control System Documentation: https://www.ctrlaltftc.com/the-pid-controller